Exploring the Mysteries of the Seven-Day Cycle

 Friday is the sixth day in the week.
 It relates to Venus, the brilliant “morning star” which is also the “evening star” and the “elder sister” of Earth.

-The regent of Libra and Taurus, Venus teaches inner beauty and perseverance.
+The ruler of Libra and Taurus, Venus teaches inner beauty and perseverance.
 It helps us live our ideals in daily life.
 From it we learn to accurately connect dream and reality: its influence stimulates the higher aspect of human mind.
 Helena P. Blavatsky opens her article on Venus with these words:

 “No star, among the countless myriads that twinkle over the sidereal fields of the night sky, shines so dazzlingly as the planet Venus - not even Sirius-Sothis, the dog-star, beloved by Isis.
 Venus is the queen among our planets, the crown jewel of our solar system.
 She is the inspirer of the poet, the guardian and companion of the lonely shepherd, the lovely morning and the evening star.”